Top 6 mica sheet uses for a range of industries

-The natural cleavage qualities of mica in its mineral state make it ideally suited to production of smica sheets.
+The natural cleavage qualities of mica in its mineral state make it ideally suited to production of mica sheets.
 This is where the mineral will break along smooth planes.
 Mica minerals have hexagonal atoms in sheet-like arrangements.
-Sheet mica is hugely versatile, whether rigid or flexible, and a wide range of industries use it.
+Due to being hugely versatile, whether rigid or flexible, there are many mica sheet uses for a wide range of industries.

 As a reinforcing and insulating agent, sheet mica perfectly captures the mineral’s superior insulation properties, alongside its chemical resistance and durability.
 Furthermore, rigid sheet mica ranges in thickness, from 0.10mm to 50mm, and flexible sheet mica 0.10 to 2mm, making it extremely adaptable for many different applications and in varied settings.

 Sheet mica forms high temperature-resistant materials that are thin and lightweight, and therefore supremely adaptable.
 It offers high thermal resistance combined with the sort of strength that ensures product longevity.
 Its thinness also allows for rapid heat transfer and heating element cooling.

 Mica has low thermal conductivity and good mechanical properties.
 These are vital for its use in supporting wire windings and heating spirals.
 Sheet mica also has excellent dielectric properties and fire resistance.
 It also has low smoke emissions.

 Rigid sheet mica can be stamped, cut and punched into a huge variety of shapes and designs, from off-the-shelf solutions to specific, bespoke specifications.

 Rigid sheet mica can be cut into insulated shapes, making it a highly versatile manufacturing material.
 With production based on different patterns and moulds, we can come up with custom-shaped insulation to order.